Indian farmers vow to turn up the heat on Modi's government | DW | 10.09.2021

 "It clearly indicates the political clout of the farmers' movement and its role as the opposition in the country.
 Even if they don't enter electoral politics directly, they have created a new pressure group and laid the foundations for green politics," Singh told DW.

-"The strong attendance at events and their growing numbers have moulded the farmers into a formidable political class.
+"The strong attendance at events and their growing numbers have molded the farmers into a formidable political class.
 This has laid a strong foundation for a long agitation," he added.

 The protests have posed one of the major challenges to Prime Minister Narendra Modi's government so far.
 Experts point out that the farmer community is a powerful constituency that the government cannot afford to alienate.